MapBBCode/mapbbcode.github.io/faq.md

 Because it is not obvious visually whether you can click on an object or not, unlike markers, which are made for being clicked.
 You can override this, of course, by modifying `Param.Text.js` and making a custom build.

+**Which layer is selected by default?**

+The first one.
+The topmost one in the configuration interface.
+Not the one that is selected when you press "save changes".

 **Layer order in a layer control differs from the order in `layers` property**

 This is a [Leaflet library issue](https://github.com/Leaflet/Leaflet/issues/2086).